FabricMC/fabric-docs/develop/commands/creating-commands.md

 ### Client Commands

-Fabric API has a `ClientCommandManager` in `net.fabricmc.fabric.api.client.command.v2` package that can be used to register client side commands.
+Fabric API has a `ClientCommandManager` in `net.fabricmc.fabric.api.client.command.v2` package that can be used to register client-side commands.
 The code should exist only in client-side code.

 @[code lang=java transcludeWith=:::1](@/reference/latest/src/client/java/com/example/docs/client/command/FabricDocsReferenceClientCommands.java)